MikeInnes/mikeinnes.github.io/_posts/2017-09-13-brainforth.md

 We can also implement recursive functions at this point[^rec].
 Here’s a recursive factorial function.
 If the input `n` is one, we’re done; if not, we take the factorial of `n+1` and multiply the two together.

-[rec]: An interesting property is that tail recursive functions will use constant stack space, automatically.
+[^rec]: An interesting property is that tail recursive functions will use constant stack space, automatically.
 This isn't something the compiler optimises, it just falls right out of the programming model.

 ```julia
 julia> @bf factorial = [dup, 1, ==, [dup, 1, -, factorial, *], unless]